VoronDesign/VoronUsers/printer_mods/ZZP8202/Pull-out_electrical_store/README.md

 ## Important Notice

 **Only aimed at Voron V2.4 350mm printer now.**
+**This MOD is based on V2.4R1 and may not be perfectly compatible with V2.4R2**

 * Due to the need to ensure a smooth drawer out, after using this MOD will reduce the space of the electrical store, please check the below table find the available space.